View Benjamin Holley's Obituary on https://www.wvgazettemail.com/ and share memories

 He loved working on cars, and playing with his grandkids.

-Ben is survived by his son, Ben (Carol) Holley of Poquoson, Va.; daughter, Cynthia Holley of St. Albans; brothers, David Holley, Edward (Kathy) Holley, both of Charleston, and Bernard (Andrea) Holley of Liberty; sisters, Joyce Barch (Robert) of Ohio, and Glenna Holley of Charleston; and grandchildren, Mia, Isaiah, Yuki, Natsumi, Alex, Elijah, Olivia, Bup and Jackie.
+Ben is survived by his best friend, Kazuko Holley; son, Ben (Carol) Holley of Poquoson, Va.; daughter, Cynthia Holley of St. Albans; brothers, David Holley, Edward (Kathy) Holley, both of Charleston, and Bernard (Andrea) Holley of Liberty; sisters, Joyce Barch (Robert) of Ohio, and Glenna Holley of Charleston; and grandchildren, Mia, Isaiah, Yuki, Natsumi, Alex, Elijah, Olivia, Bup and Jackie.

 Funeral service will be 11 a.m.
 Monday, December 2, at Cunningham - Parker - Johnson Funeral Home.
 Burial will follow in Tyler Mountain Memory Gardens, Cross Lanes, with military honors, conducted by St. Albans American Legion Post #73.